lsst-epo/quiz_project/readme.md

 * After you finish the project please push it to a repo on your personal github and email us the link.

-* Please don’t spend more than 4 hours on this project.
-You may not fully complete all aspects of this project, that’s totally ok, but be prepared to discuss all aspects of this project, including talking through other potential solutions, and possible extensions.
+* We do not expect you to spend more than 4 hours on this project.
+You may not fully complete all aspects of this project, that’s totally ok, but be prepared to discuss all aspects of this project, including talking through potential solutions and possible extensions.

 ## Project

 Create a short quiz that presents an **information block**, and evaluates the user’s understanding of the **information block** using several **question types**.
 Feel free to  (you will need to) add, alter, or replace any or all of the provided copy, markup, or styles.

-**Note**: The content of the quiz is nonconsequential; Ipsum Lorem is entirely sufficient for the **information block** and the **questions**.
+**Note**: The content of the quiz is nonconsequential; Ipsum Lorem is entirely sufficient for the **information block** and the **questions** text.

 ### Components